- Closed or Canceled Classes

 Your major is printed on your registration request form and is considered official unless you change it.
 A completed change-of-major form must be submitted to be considered for a change of major.
-Forms submitted after the registration period typically will take effect the following semester.
 Forms can be obtained online at www.uaf.edu/reg/forms/ or at the Office of Admissions and the Registrar.

 - Students admitted for a semester that has not begun are not eligible to use the change-of-major form.
 Please contact the Office of Admissions and the Registrar.

-- Pre-major students do not need to submit a change-of-major form to be moved into regular major status.
+- Pre-major students do not need to submit a change-of-major form to be changed to major status.
 This will occur once you meet major requirements.
 See pre-major information in the university catalog.

 Frequently Asked Questions

 I'm not able to register online.
 Why not?